UbiquityRobotics/learn/doing_more/rviz.md

 Rviz (ROS visualization) is a 3D visualizer for displaying sensor data and state information from ROS.
 It can show the robot in space as well as graph practically any robot parameter.

+There is a nice short intro to rviz video at [this location](http://wiki.ros.org/rviz).

 <!-- To start rviz, type on the workstation command line:

   `rviz`